 Division of Property in a Divorce

 In a divorce, the court is required to make a “just and equitable division of the marital property” of the parties without regard to marital misconduct.
-Although this does not require the court to split the parties’ marital property 50/50, in practice most courts will do so.
-Marital misconduct such as domestic abuse or adultery cannot be considered by the court in dividing property.
+Although this does not require the court to split the parties’ marital property 50/50, in practice, most courts will do so.
+The court cannot consider marital misconduct such as domestic abuse or adultery in dividing property.

 Marital property is all real property and personal property, including vested pension plan benefits, acquired by either spouse during the marriage.
 Regardless of how title to the property is held, all property acquired by either spouse during the marriage is presumed to be marital.

-Since all property acquired by either spouse during the marriage is presumed to be marital property, the spouse claiming that an item of property is nonmarital must show by a preponderance of the evidence (more likely than not) that the item is nonmarital.
-In determining whether a gift was made to one spouse but not the other, the most important factor is the donor’s intent.
-When nonmarital and marital property are commingled, nonmarital property may lose its nonmarital character unless it can be readily traced.
-An example of this is when an inheritance by one spouse is deposited into the parties’ regularly used joint checking account.
+Since all property acquired by either spouse during the marriage is presumed to be marital property, the spouse claiming that an item of property is non-marital must show by a preponderance of the evidence (more likely than not) that the item is non-marital.
+The most important factor is the donor’s intent in determining whether a gift was made to one spouse but not the other.
+When non-marital and marital property is commingled, non-marital property may lose its non-marital character unless it can be readily traced.
+An example is when one spouse’s inheritance is deposited into the parties’ regularly used joint checking account.

 Other Division of Property Considerations

-Such as with child custody, child support, and spousal maintenance issues, determining what is nonmarital property and dividing marital property can be one of the many potentially complicated issues in a divorce.
-As a result, it is important to have an experienced family law attorney like the attorneys at Jeddeloh & Snyder, PA represent you in a divorce proceeding.
+Such as with child custody, child support, and spousal maintenance issues, determining what is non-marital property and dividing marital property can be one of the many potentially complicated issues in a divorce.
+As a result, it is essential to have an experienced family law attorney like Attorney Kay Snyder and the attorneys at Jeddeloh Snyder Stommes represent you in a divorce proceeding.